LukeDitchWalker1/Jwebgames/readme.md

 This is a collection of web based games i compiled into one repository and added loaders to access all of the games easily.
+If you want to contact me please open an issue or if you have my discord talk to me there and we can continue.